Brazil celebrates record medal count at closing ceremony as Summer Games look forward to Tokyo

 “The rain can’t stop the celebration of the 31st Olympiad,” Rio 2016 organizing chairman Carlos Arthur Nuzman exclaimed.
 “I am so proud of my city, my country and my people.”

-Gymnast Simone Biles represented the United States during a 50-minute presentation of the Games’ remaining athletes, smiling and waving as dozens of Olympic volunteers stopped to take pictures throughout the ceremony.
-Biles tied the Olympic gymnastics record with four gold medals and added one bronze to set the American record for single-Olympics medal count by a gymnast.
+Gymnast Simone Biles represented the United States during a 50-minute presentation of the games’ remaining athletes, smiling and waving as dozens of Olympic volunteers stopped to take pictures throughout the ceremony.
+Biles tied the Olympic gymnastics record with four gold medals in this month’s Games and added one bronze to set the American record for single-Olympics medal count by a gymnast.

-The United States was one of 205 participating countries, as well as an independent Olympic team and a 10-athlete refugee team.
+The U.S. was one of 205 participating countries in this year’s games, as well as an independent Olympic team and a 10-athlete refugee team.

 Canoe sprint silver medalist Isaquias Queiroz held the Brazilian flag in celebration of all-time highs in both gold and total medals for the host country.
-Brazil won 19 medals, seven of them gold.
-The Games’ final weekend was fruitful for Brazil as it won gold in the men’s soccer final on Saturday and men’s team volleyball tournament on Sunday.
+Brazil won 19 medals this month, seven of them gold.
+The Games’ final weekend was fruitful for Brazil as the host country won gold in the men’s soccer tournament on Saturday and men’s team volleyball tournament on Sunday.

 Brazil also won gold in the women’s 57-kilograms judo event, men’s beach volleyball and women’s 49er FX sailing, among other sports.
 Its medal count has grown every year since the 2000 Summer Olympics in Sydney.